-We design and carry out Noise Assessment Surveys, which typically take place over a full working shift.
+Brian Milligan Associates can design and carry out a suitable Noise Assessment Survey, which typically would take place over a full working shift.

 Elements of a Workplace Noise Monitoring Assessment: